 “Unidas” is the feminization of the Spanish word for “United.”
 This award-winning after-school program gives high school aged young women the opportunity to give away $5,000/semester to one non-profit organization that supports the type of social change that is most important to them.
 Throughout the program, participants gain hands-on experience in community issues, leadership, social justice, and grant-making – all centered around helping to improve the quality of life for women and girls in Southern Arizona.

-Unidas will invest $5000 in one organization to address and/or support the issue of sexual violence in Southern Arizona and $5000 in one organization to address and/or support the issue of men’s work in Southern Arizona
+Unidas will invest $5000 in one organization to address and/or support the issue of support for women-identifying folx in Southern Arizona and $5000 in one organization to address and/or support the issue of men’s work in Southern Arizona

-• Programs must serve communities in the greater Tucson area.
+• Programs must be part of a 501c3 organization or have a 501c3 fiscal sponsor, and serve communities in the greater Tucson area.

 • Applications are not accepted from individuals, sports teams, political or lobbying organizations, organizations that discriminate, or religious organizations formed for sectarian purposes.